 The group was first organized in 1989 and opened a “no kill” Cat Shelter in 1992 in a donated house which we moved to land leased from the City of Monroe.
 Over the years, our building deteriorated and our 10-year lease expired.
 With a bequest from a dedicated animal lover and monies raised through an intensive four-year building fund campaign, we were able to build a new facility, which is located at 5302 DeSiard St. in Monroe, Louisiana.

-River Cities is governed by a seven-member volunteer unpaid board.
+River Cities is governed by a eleven-member volunteer unpaid board.

 River Cities is a private non-profit organization and does not receive any city, parish, state, or federal government funding whatsoever.
-We operate solely on contributions, adoption and surrender fees, and monies we are able to generate through fundraisers, such as garage sales, craft sales, book and bake sales, etc. We currently have no Corporate Sponsors and no significant source of income that we can rely on from month to month.
+We operate solely on contributions, adoption and surrender fees, and monies we are able to generate through fundraisers, such as garage sales, craft sales, book and bake sales, etc. We currently have no significant source of income that we can rely on from month-to-month.

 Since 1992, the River Cities Humane Society for Cats has provided a safe haven for abused, sick, and unwanted cats and kittens in Northeast Louisiana.
-During this time, we’ve taken in and adopted out over 9,000 animals into loving homes.
+During this time, we’ve taken in and adopted out over 14,000 cats and kittens into loving homes.
 With the help of local veterinarians, we make sure that every animal that leaves our shelter is spayed or neutered to help reduce pet overpopulation and the suffering that it causes.